 Flood is a natural calamity that causes loss and damages and brings changes to the economy.

 In the light of recent events, one such unfortunate natural disaster took place in Kerala, India.
 Due to high rainfall, severe flooding affected almost one-sixth of the total population of Kerala within a fortnight during the end of July 2018.
-As per the information, thirty-five out of forty- two dams within the state were opened for the first time in history.
+As per real estate marketing analysis, thirty-five out of forty- two dams within the state were opened for the first time in history.
 The Idukki Dam had their five overflow gates opened at the same time after a gap of twenty-six years.
 Severe landslides have also been caused due to which the hilly areas have been isolated.

 Natural hazards are unpredictable and to a certain level inevitable, but one can always take precautions to save as much as they can.
 To decrease the damages that can occur, planning and organising of rapid forces have been developed by nations in the form of natural disaster management.
 For areas that are situated near to seas or coastlines, people opt for flood certification on a property.

 A flood certification or a flood elevation certificate is a document that states the flood zone status of a property.
 FEMA (Federal Emergency Management Agency) flood maps are designed using addresses or coordinates of the property for the flood certification provider to certify whether the property is situated in a flood zone or not.
 The certificate documents the building’s elevation.
-An elevation certificate is required to obtain an accurate flood insurance policy.
+An elevation certificate is required to obtain an accurate flood insurance policy by calculating the after repair value.
 The insurance agent needs the certificate to compare the building’s elevation to the Base Flood Elevation (BFE) which determines the height of water level during base flood.

 After gathering all the necessary information about a location of the property by FEMA, a Flood Zone Determination Request is made to identify which zone the property belongs.